HadrienG2/triple-buffer/README.md

 - Only works in single-producer, single-consumer scenarios (queues can work in other scenarios, although the implementations are much less efficient)
 - Consumer only has access to the latest state, not the previous ones
+- Consumer does not *need* to get through every previous state
 - Is nonblocking AND uses bounded amounts of memory (must choose with queues)
 - Can transmit information in a single move, rather than two